cml87/weblogic1/README.md

 2. From a bash shell with the scripts `.../domains/domain_name/stopWebLogic.sh` (for the admin server) and `.../domains/domain_name/bin/stopManagedWebLogic.sh server_name` (for a managed server).
 Full syntax to be used if we have not put our credentials in file `domains/domain1/servers/server_name/security/boot.properties` is `./stopManagedWebLogic.sh Server1 t3://ITMILKLR0025L:7003 weblogic weblogic1`
 3. From the console under Home > Summary of Servers/ Control.

 To start the AdminServer we will not need any credential as these will be find in `security/boot.properties`.
 This file was set when we created the domain, since we asked for a domain initially in Development mode.
-To start a managed server we'll be prompted for some administration credentials, as the corresponding `.../security/boot.properties` file will not be created automatically.
-We can create it, together with the security/ dir,  if we want to start a managed server as well without being prompted for credential.
+To start a managed server we'll be prompted for some administration credentials, as the corresponding `.../security/boot.properties` file will not be created automatically when we create a domain.
+We can create this file, together with the security/ dir,  if we want to start a managed server as well, without being prompted for credential.
 The credential will be read and encrypted, if they are not.

-In order to stop the AdminServer using the stop script, admin credentials must be set it the file `domains/domain1/servers/AdminServer/security/boot.properties` as:
+In order to stop the AdminServer using the stop script, admin credentials can't be passed to the script.
+They must be set it the file `domains/domain1/servers/AdminServer/security/boot.properties` as:
 ```text
 password=jlkjljj
 username=pepito
 ```
-To stop a managed server with `stopManagedWebLogic.sh` the credentials can be passed to the script or be defined in the corresponding `boot.properties` file.
+To stop a managed server with `stopManagedWebLogic.sh` the credentials can be passed to the script, as shown above, or be defined in the corresponding `boot.properties` file.

 These will be encrypted after read for the first time by any wl script.